PAFR2003/LesserSpaceNations/README.md

 *"Dear people of the reservation, I announce my departure to this planet to save our bloodline for the future generations to come.
 As I leave this planet, I organize leader Henry Afraid-of-thunder to be the new leader of the great Native Nations."*

-*-Resignation of Anthony Golden Eagle, NNTV, 2299*
+*-Resignation of Anthony Golden Eagle, NNTV live broadcast, 2299*

 ## Sociedade de Cultura Livre